-This topic contains 11 replies, has 11 voices, and was last updated by Anonymous 2 years ago.
+- This topic has 11 replies, 11 voices, and was last updated 2 years, 6 months ago by Anonymous.

 I am thinking about getting the Ninja MCQ.
 “Adaptive learning” is what has my interest because I currently use Wiley CPA and it doesn't really point out where my weak parts are.
 The only thing holding me back from buying is that I believe that the MCQ are going to be identical to Wiley's MCQ (because they get it from the same place) so I am not sure if it would be worth the money.